Brand Names: Azelex, Finacea, Finacea Plus, Finevin

 What should I discuss with my healthcare provider before using azelaic acid topical?

-You should not use this medication if you are allergic to azelaic acid or propylene glycol.
+You should not use this medicine if you are allergic to azelaic acid or propylene glycol.

 How should I use azelaic acid topical?